 This world seems a little more magical than the real world as the toys are alive, Coraline can play in the mud and the food is more to Coraline's taste.
 Coraline's other mother and other father shower Coraline with praise and nothing Coraline wants is too much hassle.

-The other mother presents Coraline with some black buttons along with a needle and thread to indicate that Coraline must exchange her eyes for buttons in order to stay in the magical world, which Coraline politely declines.
+After a couple of visits to the other world the other mother presents Coraline with some black buttons along with a needle and thread.
+Coraline must exchange her eyes and soul for buttons in order to stay in the magical world, which Coraline politely declines.

-Coraline returns to the real world through the door, after a couple of days Coraline realizes that her other mother has stolen her real parents and has the souls of the children who passed into the door before her, she decides that only she can free her parents and find the lost souls by matching her wits against the other mother.
+Coraline returns to the real world through the door, after a couple of days Coraline realises the other mother has stolen her real parents.
+Coraline also discovers the other mother has the souls of the other children who entered the door before her, she decides that only she can free her parents and find the lost souls by challenging the other mother to a game.

-As Coraline’s quest to free her parents and the other children’s souls continues, the parallel world she is trapped in grows ever more monstrous, creating some delightfully eerie descriptive writing.
-Having seen the Tim Burton film I thought I would have a rough idea of how the other world would turn darker but I can honestly say in some bits I think Burton played it safe (which is something I never thought I would say).
+As Coraline’s tries to free her parents and the other children’s souls, the parallel world she is trapped in grows ever more monstrous, creating some delightfully eerie descriptive descriptions.
+Having seen the film I thought I would have a rough idea of how the other world would turn darker, but I can honestly say in some bits I think Burton played it safe (which is something I never thought I would say).

 The Other Mother is a great witchy villain, first of she’s a spider type being which plays into my arachnophobia.
 Secondly, she taps into a deep fear of most people have of shape shifters who look like loved ones, just me with that fear.
 I think The Beldam is scarier than most witches as she demonstrates the ability to create life and makes other copies of people.